yusufozturk/panther/docs/gitbook/cloud-security/policies/README.md

 # Policies

-Panther enables easy scanning, evaluating, and remediation of cloud infrastructure configuration. **Policies** are Python3 functions used to identify misconfigured infrastructure, generate alerts for your team, and optionally automatically remediate.
+Panther enables easy scanning, evaluating, and remediation of cloud infrastructure configurations.

+**Policies** are Python3 functions used to identify misconfigured infrastructure and generate alerts for your team.

+Optionally, policies can call automatic remediations to fix insecure infrastructure.

 ## Policy Components